grafana/agent/docs/sources/upgrade-guide/_index.md

 ## v0.26.0

-These changes will come in a future version.

 ### Breaking change: Deprecated YAML fields in `server` block removed

 The YAML fields which were first [deprecated in the v0.24.0